ArtsReady Trainee Blog – NAIDOC Week & New Opportunities

 Now, a few weeks later I got given the opportunity to host the ‘Around the Grounds’ all staff meeting for the marketing team.
 I was a bit nervous as this was a huge platform to speak across, although I saw the opportunity as something that was going to help me grow.
 As soon as I got going, I received compliments and encouragement from my team members, this allowed me to ease my nerves and carry out the meeting.
 I introduced the CEO and then the staff in the marketing team who each had a part to speak about and continued on with some other bits and pieces and before I knew it, I was done!

-After the meeting many staff members reached out and congratulated us on our efforts.
-This made me feel heard, encouraged, build my confidence with public speaking, and it showed me that giving it a go is the best way to find out if your capable, even if it takes you out of your comfort zone.
+After the meeting, many staff members reached out and congratulated us on our efforts.
+This made me feel heard, and encouraged, build my confidence in public speaking, and it showed me that giving it a go is the best way to find out if you’re capable, even if it takes you out of your comfort zone.
 From all of these experiences I grew and will continue to grow.

 As part of our trainee blog series, Dakota will be sharing her traineeship journey!

 So, keep a lookout for her next blog!

 To read her other blogs click here.